byverdu/byverdu.github.io/Curriculum.md

 # Albert Vallverdu

-I am a Junior developer based in London that loves spend time with everything that is Tech related, lately I have found that what I really enjoy is coding.
+I am a Junior Web Developer based in London that loves spend time with all that is Tech related, lately I have found that what I really enjoy is coding.

+Since I read my first line of code back in 2012 I have been learning as much as I can about the world wide web, everything is much more clear after being a makers.
+After this experience I want to focus on a MEAN stack but keeping an eye in Ruby.

 ## Code examples